Garmelon/tablejohn/DESIGN.md

     - Runs and their measurements
     - Queue of commits
 - The in-memory state also contains...
-    - Connected runners and their state
+    - Connected workers and their state
     - From this follows the list of in-progress runs
-- Runners...
+- Workers...
     - Should be robust
         - Noone wants to lose a run a few hours in, for any reason
         - Explicitly design for loss of connection, server restarts